arminveres/algo-viz-rs/README.md

 ### Platform

-Currently only tested on Fedora 38 on X11.
+Currently tested on Fedora 38 on X11, MacOS 12.

 > **Warning**: Wayland fails to load and work!